 To participate in the Top Companies program, companies provide key workforce metrics, including:

 Top Companies standardizes each of these metrics by calculating a Z-score, which measures the company’s deviation away from the mean divided by the standard deviation.
 By using this widely accepted method, our Z-scores represent where a company stands relative to the average of all participants.
-A company’s total score, the score used to place them on the Leadership Index, is the sum of the Z-scores for each metric.
+A company’s total score is the sum of the Z-scores for each metric.

 Programs & Policies